perrybutler/rapid-platform/README.md

 * A markdown + shortcode editor with drag/drop enhancements would be far more ideal than the hybrid TinyMCE editor currently in WordPress.
 * The editor in WordPress is clunky.
 The Visual tab in the editor is not very visual because you only see a very basic hard-wrapped preview of your content rather than the real thing.
 The HTML tab in the editor is not very HTML because your elements will get re-parsed (and sometimes mangled) by WP/TinyMCE if you switch back to the Visual tab.
 It's just not cool when your HTML elements disappear.
 * The Ghost blogging platform takes a similar approach to what we're hoping to achieve.
 Let's take it a few steps further and combine the real-time capabilities of Ghost's markdown with shortcodes and LESS!
 * The "new" markdown + shortcode editor would replace instances of the TinyMCE editor throughout WordPress.
-This puts us in line with one of our other roadmap features: live editing.
+This puts us in line with one of our other roadmap features: Rapid Edit.

 ### Rapid Edit